-Culinary Arts 1 - CP1 Course Number: 712 Level: College Prep 1 Credits: 2.5 - one semester
+Culinary Arts 1 - CP1 Course Number: 712

+Level: College Prep 1 Credits: 2.5 - one semester

+Open to Grades: 9, 10, 11, 12

 This half-year course focuses on developing students' understanding of the history of the culinary arts as well as examining proper identification, preparation, and evaluation of basic culinary ingredients.
 Students will learn the principles of cooking as well as proper cooking methods for different products.
 In addition, students will learn basic kitchen safety, knife safety and sanitation principles.